thogiti/thogiti.github.io/_posts/2025-12-02-LLM-Transformers-Hard-Constraints-AI-Crypto.md

 Surjectivity is a **structural** property; it holds regardless of initialization or training or hyper parameters.
 It means:

-> If a behavior corresponds to some embedding-space output, then some input exists that produces it.
+> If a behavior is representable as an embedding-space output that decodes into an admissible action, then there exists some input embedding sequence that produces it.

 The proof is existential; it does not yield an efficient method to find that input.
 But from a safety standpoint, mere existence already matters.